An amazing journey through a Convent that preserves unalterable vestiges of life from the 16th century is one of the best Things to Do in Madrid.

-Juana de Austria founded the convent in 1559 in her birthplace, the former palace of Alonso Gutierrez, treasurer of Emperor Charles V.
+Juana de Austria founded the convent in 1559.
+She was born here.
+A palace built by Alonso Gutierrez.
+This noble man made a fortune as treasurer of Emperor Charles V.

-33 nuns from families of the Spanish High Nobility habited the Convent, to practice the way of life of Santa Clara.
-Juana neither professed as a nun nor spent much time in the Convent but her relatives, Empress Mary and her daughter Margaret, maintained the Imperial presence of the Austrians in the Royal Barefoot convent.
+33 nuns from families of the Spanish High Nobility habited the Convent.
+To practice the way of life of Santa Clara.
+Juana neither professed as a nun nor spent much time in the Convent.
+But her relatives, Empress Mary and daughter Margaret, kept alive the presence of the Austrians in the convent.

-This private tour of Madrid Museum Tours is an exceptional opportunity to get to know the Monastery of the Descalzas in a way that has never been explained before, in any other tour.
+This private tour of Madrid Museum Tours is an exceptional opportunity to get to know the Convent of the Barefoot Nuns Madrid like it has been never explained before.